 Well, based on the hour-long totally over the top tutorial level, the game is even weirder than that.

 If that makes any sense to you, maybe you’ve played a Metal Gear Solid game before.
-Honestly, the whole thing felt like someone watched a 10-year-old boy playing with a box of old toys at a yard sale, and then turned that into a video game prologue.
+Honestly, the whole thing felt like someone had watched an 8-year-old boy play with a box of old toys at a yard sale and then turned that into a video game prologue.

-From what I understand, if I continue playing, I’ll have my own secret base where I can kidnap soldiers to work for me, punch them for morale, and ogle at a woman who is medically required to wear a bikini.
+From what I understand, if I continue playing, I’ll have my own secret base where I can kidnap soldiers to work for me, punch them for morale, and ogle a woman who’s medically required to wear a bikini.

 ~ J.L.
 Hilton